 P ROM should not be performed in the acute or early subacute stages of a grade 2 or 3 sprain to avoid further injury.
 In the late subacute or chronic stage, perform P ROM slowly to pinpoint which ligament is injured.
-Note and compare the end feel for each range.
+Note and compare the end feel for each range (see Chapter 1 for an explanation of end feel).
 Compare the client's P ROM on one side to the other when applicable.

-P ROM of the affected joint in the acute stage of a grade 1 sprain may be slightly limited and may cause pain when movement lengthens the affected ligament.
+■ P ROM of the affected joint in the acute stage of a grade 1 sprain may be slightly limited and may cause pain when movement lengthens the affected ligament.
 Results may be similar in the subacute and chronic stages for all grades of sprain with varying degrees of limitation and pain depending on the stage of healing.
 ROM testing following a grade 3 sprain that was not surgically repaired is intended to assess whether the muscles crossing the joint are strong enough to stabilize it and whether persistent muscle spasm restricts mobility.